The 2023 summer season begins May 20th until September 30th.

 With the 24 ft. tidal range, anchoring needs plenty of scope, and if the harbour is crowded, a mooring is recommended.

-Boats are often met by the wharfinger and directed to available rental moorings, which are distinct blue mooring balls.
-If you arrive late, just pick up a blue mooring and check in with the wharfinger the next morning.
+Boats are often met by the Wharfinger and directed to available rental moorings.
 Moorings farther from the wharf are quieter as there can be whale watching boat traffic coming and going.
 Most of the moorings in the harbour are privately owned, and you will find local boaters happy to welcome visitors and answer questions.
+Please contact the Wharfingers at 506 529 5170 to discuss a Mooring rental.

 Coming in from the United States?
 Canada Customs can be reached by phone at 1-888-Can-Pass toll free (1-888-226-7277) if you are arriving from the United States.
 Eastport Maine is a 2 hours sail away for clearing into the US when leaving Canadian waters.